 - A. A nonconforming sign must be brought into conformity if: - 1.
 The sign is damaged or destroyed by more than 60 percent of its total replacement value; or - 2.
-There is a request made for a permit to alter the structural support of the sign.
+There is a request made for a permit to alter the structural support of the sign; or - 3.
+There is a request made for a permit to change a portion of the sign to a digital display sign.